siliataider/Recommender-system-Decision-tree-Data-Mining/README.md

 ## Goals

-- Implementation of a [Recommender system](https://en.wikipedia.org/wiki/Recommender_system) in Python
+- Implementation of a [Recommender system](https://en.wikipedia.org/wiki/Recommender_system) in Python.

 The goal of this project is to recommend images based on the preferences